liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 page sets: public pages and private pages.
 By default, public pages are accessible to anyone, even non-logged in users (guests).
 Private pages are accessible only to users who are members of the site which owns the pages.
-This means the private pages of an organization's site would be viewable only by members of the organization.
+This means the private pages of an organization's site would only be viewable by site members and members of the organization.

 Regardless of whether the pages are public or private, Liferay uses the same interface to manage them.
 Let's look at this interface more closely.